PrismLauncher/prismlauncher.org/src/news/moving-on.md

 Additionally we have reorganized PolyMC, since its inception.
 One of the founders has stepped down as a maintainer and we have formed the *PolyMC Core Team*.
 You can read more about it in [this blogpost](../newmaintainers/).

-We hope we can decouple this project from its controversial origins and start work on a powerful Minecraft launcher.
+We want to decouple this project from its controversial origins and start work on a powerful Minecraft launcher.
-In the meantime check out our upcoming changes:
+While we are working on getting 1.1.0 out, check out our upcoming changes:

 **Sneak peak of upcoming changes**:
  - Rewrite of metadata generators, to make them easier to work with.
 See progress over on [PolyMC/polymorphosis][gh-polymorphosis]